hughy603/anaconda-to-miniconda/code-quality-improvements.md

 1. Runs only essential checks:

-   - Ruff linting and formatting
-   - Pyright type checking
+   - Pyright type checking only (formatting moved to pre-commit stage)

 1. Provides clear error messages when checks fail